baileytalks/CV/README.md

 #### The story so far

 After graduating from Oxford University in 2008 with a degree in English Literature, I realised I had little to no idea what I wanted to do with my life.
-I worked as an agent for sign language interpreters; as a receptionist at a high-end hairdressers; as a credit controller at an IT services firm.
+I worked as an agent for sign language interpreters, then as a receptionist at a high-end hairdressers, then as a credit controller at an IT services firm...

 Finally, in 2011, I found something I loved.
 Tech.
 I heard about the newly christened 'Silicon Roundabout' and started hanging out every night at any meetup I could find.
 I ate a lot of free pizza 🍕